-AMD and Ryzen are trademarks of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Chrome is a trademark of Google LLC.
-Intel and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Qualcomm is a registered trademark of QUALCOMM INCORPORATED.
-Realtek is a trademark of Realtek Semiconductor Corporation.
+AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Chrome and Google are trademarks of Google LLC.
+Intel, Core, Thunderbolt, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
 DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
 Wi-Fi is a registered trademark of the Wi-Fi Alliance®.